marcosgabarda/marcosgabarda.github.io/content/posts/guybrush.md

 sudo apt install openssh-server mosh
 ```

-Mosh is used to improve the connetivity from mobile clients (like Blink).
+Mosh is used to improve the connectivity from mobile clients (like Blink).
 Remember to
 open the ports `60000:61000/udp` for `mosh` compatibility.